oxypteros/alpha-docs/install-alpha.en.md

 ## Overview

-To install any Hugo theme there two main methods
-1. The theme folder inside the Hugo site `themes/` folder
-2. As a Go module

-To make things easier, I’ve initially divided the Alpha theme installation guide based on two use cases:
+To make things easier, I’ve divided the installation guide based on two use cases:
 1. You want to **create a new Hugo site using Alpha**
 2. You want to **add Alpha to an existing Hugo site**